igutekunst/ooc/docs/technical.rst

 Traits
 ++++++

 Traits are a concept borrowed from languages such as Rust that have strong type systems.
-The idea, is that various types can implement different Traits, and then be compatible with functions that require those traits.
+Various types can implement different Traits, making them compatible with functions that require those traits.

 For example, a class could implement the ``Orderable``, trait, and immediately be sortable.
 Similarly, a class could implement the ``Iterable`` trait, and be usable with functional programming functions such as ``map`` and ``reduce``.